Anastasius (consul 518)

-Flavius Anastasius Paulus Probus Moschianus Probus Magnus was a Byzantine statesman.
+Flavius Anastasius Paulus Probus Moschianus Probus Magnus (Greek: Άναστάσιος) was an Eastern Roman statesman.

 Biography

 He may have been the brother of Flavius Anastasius Paulus Probus Sabinianus Pompeius Anastasius, consul in 518.
 If so, Anastasius was the son of Sabinian, consul in 505, and of a niece of emperor Anastasius I, making him the emperor's grandnephew.

 He served as consul in 518.

 Family

 His daughter Juliana was married to Marcellus (brother of Justin II).